szaimen/Nextcloud-NAS-Guide/README.md

 Please note that you can always change the settings for your mounts in Nextcloud by opening `https://yourdomain-or-ipaddress/settings/admin/externalstorages` with your Nextcloud admin account afterwards.

+### How to make the root directory in Nextcloud read only for all users?
+In order to prevent user from creating any files outside their user folders, which are located on the external data SSD and now mounted to Nextcloud, you can make the Nextcloud root directory read only for all users.

+Here is how to do this:
+1. From the **SMB-server Main Menu** select `Open the SMB-share Menu`
+1. Type in an empty or not existing directory that you will share, like `mnt/data/your data folder/root` (based on the example above) and choose to create that directory
+1. Type in `root` as **Share name**
+1. Now **select at least one SMB-user** that will get **access** to the share for now
+1. Now select that the share shall be **read only**
+1. After restartin Samba, the SMB-share should be successfully created!
+1. Select that you **want to mount** the same directory to Nextcloud
+1. You can now change the mount name of your directory for the usage in Nextcloud.
+You should change the name to `/` (one forward-slash)
+1. Now choose that the mount shall be **read only** in Nextcloud
+1. Choose that you want to disable **sharing** for this mount
+1. Now select all Nextcloud users and groups in order to **share the mount with everyone**.
+1. Now everything should get set up automatically.
+1. You should now remove the SMB-share again since it is not needed any longer:
+1. Choose to `Delete SMB-shares` from the same still open `SMB-share Menu`
+1. Select the just created share with name `root`
+1. Press `[Enter]` to delete it

+### Congratulations, everything of the Basic Setup is now configured!

 # Optional
+TODO